Looking Ahead to 2026: The Red River Rivalry's Next Chapter in the SEC

 Texas’ Trajectory

 Texas has now beaten Oklahoma three times in the last four meetings, a dramatic shift in the rivalry’s recent balance.
-The Longhorns will enter 2026 as either:
+The Longhorns will enter 2026 trying to prove the 2025 win was a foundation, not a one-year answer.

 Oklahoma’s Situation